museumcomputernetwork/mcn-2020-git-haiku/index.md

-MCN '20
+This is the new line
-chirping, keeps the autumn gay
+All that remains
--ching me new tech skills!
+Bush-clover petals